 Want to take a close up look at the Statue of Liberty?
 To get the ferry to Liberty Island, adult tickets cost $19.25.
 An additional $3 fee to access the crown is also charged.
 Find out more on the National Monument website.

-Do you know any interesting or fun facts about the Statue of Liberty that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Statue of Liberty?
+Share them in the comments below!